CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa_cmaq_run_pcluster.md

   libavformat-dev libswscale-dev
 ```

-You will need to install packages that are required for the R script.
+Install packages used in the R scripts
-Review same section for Cycle Cloud, to see how everything was installed on Centos07

 ```
 sudo -i R